trungtle/trungtle.github.io/index.md

 At [Rockstar Games](https://www.rockstargames.com/), I worked as an AI engineer to optimize physics and animation performance for [Red Dead Redepmtion 2](https://www.rockstargames.com/reddeadredemption2/).

-I enjoy dabbling in digital painting and VFX using Houdini.
-The thing that got my so interested in graphics is its hybrid nature between technical code and aesthetic visuals.

 <hr/>
 ## Tech
 - **Proficient**: C/C++, GPU shader programming